-As a kid, Andy delivered newspapers and was in the Methodist children's choir, and later formed a punk band with his best friends.
-He started out playing drums but pretty soon switched to guitar because (1) honestly, he wasn't that good at drums, and (2) guitar worked better for writing and singing songs.
+As a kid, Andy delivered newspapers, was in the Methodist children's choir and listened to The Cars.
+Later he formed a punk band with his best friends, "with songs [that] were a reflection of what was happening in the mid-1980s.
+Part Butthole Surfers, part early Replacements, part early R.E.M."
+(Michael Elliott, Michael-Elliott.com) Andy started out playing drums but quickly switched to guitar because (1) honestly, he wasn't that good at drums, and (2) guitar worked a lot better for writing and singing songs.
 He's been writing and performing music in various settings ever since.

-Andy's music started really getting attention several years back.
-His song "Everything I Say" received an Honorable Mention in the 2013 Smoky Mountains Songwriters Festival, and he was invited to perform the same song in the 2013 Richard Leigh Songwriters Festival in Abingdon, VA.
-His song "Another Day at the KFC" was a finalist in the 2014 Richard Leigh Songwriters Festival, and he was invited to perform a set of his songs at the 2015 Richard Leigh Songwriters Festival.
-Since that time he's kept busy playing solo shows, participating in songwriter circles, and performing sets at large events throughout East Tennessee and into Western North Carolina and Southwest Virginia, where folks consistently enjoy hearing him.
+Andy's songs started getting wider attention several years back, when "Everything I Say" received an Honorable Mention in the 2013 Smoky Mountains Songwriters Festival (Gatlinburg, TN) and "Another Day at the KFC" was a finalist in the 2014 Richard Leigh Songwriters Festival (Abingdon, VA); he was then invited to perform a set of his songs at the 2015 Richard Leigh Songwriters Festival.
+Since that time he's kept busy playing solo shows, songwriter circles, and festival sets throughout East Tennessee and Western North Carolina.

-After the forced break from livbe shows caused by COVID-19, Andy is excited to get out and play shows again and share the new EP with audiences.
+After the long forced break from live shows caused by COVID-19, Andy is excited to get out again and share the EP and some new songs with live audiences.
 Check out the Shows page for upcoming dates, and if you'd like contact Andy for booking, just email him.